Ex-Housekeeper Charged; 92-Year-Old Dies After Attack

 “You go with what you got at the time, and then you put the pieces together, and things don't add up and you go back,” Blankenship said.

 Clark, of 275 Toomer Loop Road, had worked for the elderly sisters as a housekeeper when they lived elsewhere.
-She was apparently at Galloway Ridge to discuss a money dispute with them, became angry and assaulted the three women with a blunt object, Blankenship said.
+She came to the Chatham County retirement community to discuss a money dispute with them, became angry and assaulted the three women with a blunt object, Blankenship said.

 Fisher was present because the sisters had asked her to witness the discussion, authorities said.